-The 4 best running shoes for the rain and cold according to hundreds of runners
+The 4 best running shoes for rain and cold according to hundreds of runners

-After 8 hours of research, analyzing opinions and ratings of runners on different sites, I list the best models based on their reviews.
+After 8 hours of research, analyzing opinions and ratings of runners on different sites, I list the best running shoes for rain, cold and wet weather based on their reviews.

 Remember to bookmark this page for future reference.

 Although keep in mind that in many cases, these running shoes are not 100% waterproof, even with the special Gore-Tex lining.

 They are water-resistant, but the low spout design of the top of the shoes (where you insert your feet) does not completely prevent the entry of water.